Brush Fires and Forest Fires and Wild Fires

 ♦ Wet down the area around your home.

 Place a sprinkler on your roof with the water on.

-♦ Have a metal ladder in plain site for the firemen to use.
+♦ Have a metal ladder in plain sight for the firemen to use.

 Turn off all propane tanks.

-This can also be used b the firemen.
+This can also be used by the firemen.

 Set out your fire tools: your shovels, saws, ax, etc.